binbash23/p/README.md

 Use the [wiki](https://github.com/binbash23/p/wiki) for more help.

 ### Binaries/executeable program:
-You can use the python code or the binaries that I have compiled to the following folders.
+You can use the python code or the binaries.

-For Linux (x86), use the 'p' executeable here:
+For Linux (x86), use the 'p' executeable:

 [p/dist/linux/p](https://github.com/binbash23/p/raw/master/dist/linux/p)

-For Raspberry Pi's (arm), use the 'p' executeable here:
+For Raspberry Pi's (arm), use the 'p' executeable:

 [p/dist/raspberry/p](https://github.com/binbash23/p/raw/master/dist/raspberry/p)

-and for Windows (x86), use the 'p.exe' executeable here:
+and for Windows (x86), use the 'p.exe' executeable:

 [p/dist/windows/p.exe](https://github.com/binbash23/p/raw/master/dist/windows/p.exe)

-I copy the linux and the windows binary to an usb stick and also my p.db file (which holds all the encrypted accounts).
-With this usb stick I have all my accounts reachable on any computer even without internet!

 ### How do I start?